haberdashPI/german_track/_research/plans.md

 - [X] look at these across time?
 - [ ] break salience down into four categories, to see gradient of timeline !!
 - [ ] stats
+- [ ] get human data
+- [ ] what do the correct rejection trials early v. late in the trial look like? build-up would predict a change
 - [ ] it would be interesting to see the features at the earlier and later timepoints
+- [ ] do the frontal v central features matter?
 - [ ] can these be with the median power?
     - [ ] do these show up across time?
 - [ ] what does this look like with both hits and misses?